Meghan McCain: Subsequent career

 In September 2021, McCain became an opinion columnist for the tabloid newspaper the Daily Mail.

-In April 2022 McCain published a memoir titled Bad Republican which sold 244 copies in its opening week.
+In April 2022, McCain published a memoir entitled Bad Republican.
+The memoir sold 244 copies in its opening week.

+McCain launched her podcast, Meghan McCain Has Entered the Chat, in late 2023.

 Television career

 A month-long road trip with comedian Michael Ian Black in the summer of 2011 led to a collaboration on the 2012 book America, You Sexy Bitch: A Love Letter to Freedom.
 In it, McCain lambasts Republican strategist Karl Rove for what she believes was his role in the attacks against her younger sister in her father's 2000 presidential campaign, castigates Bill Clinton for his actions in the Lewinsky scandal, but despite ideological differences, praises Hillary Clinton for having "pushed through many doors and shattered many glass ceilings for women in politics.
 I love women who don't put up with shit, and Hillary clearly doesn't."
 In November 2011, McCain became an analyst on MSNBC, and immediately got into a back-and-forth with 2012 Republican presidential candidate Newt Gingrich.

 In September 2013, her road-based talk show Raising McCain began on the start-up Pivot cable and satellite television channel.
 It was canceled in January 2014.
 She was later added as a co-host to the show TakePart Live on the same channel, appearing with Jacob Soboroff beginning in May 2014.
 The show was canceled in December 2014.

 She signed on as a Fox News contributor in July 2015 and was named a regular co-host of the afternoon talk program Outnumbered on November 14, 2016.
 Following her departure from both the program and the network in September 2017, McCain was named a permanent co-host of the ABC daytime talk show The View.
 She made her debut on the October 9, 2017, episode.
 She had previously guest co-hosted the show in 2008 and 2010.
 She announced her exit from the show after her fourth season in July 2021.

+McCain's tenure was marked by tense disagreements with her co-hosts, including one where another co-host told her she didn't miss McCain after she returned from maternity leave live on television.

+Citizen McCain

+Citizen McCain is a semiweekly podcast on the 2WAY Network hosted by Meghan McCain with her co-host Miranda Wilkins.
+The program combines political commentary with discussions of popular culture, current events, and American cultural themes.

+McCain has expanded the show by merging its YouTube format with a podcast, broadening the show's scope and audience.
+The platform features interviews with public figures, including Usha Vance.